History of Seattle: High tech: 1970 onwards

 Seattle's bid for the world stage by hosting the World Trade Organization Ministerial Conference of 1999 did not play out as planned.
 Instead, the city became the site of the first great street confrontation between the anti-globalization movement and the World Trade Organization on November 30, 1999.
 While many of those in the streets, and most of those in the suites, were from out of town or even out of country, much of the groundwork of Seattle hosting both the event and the protests against it can be attributed to local forces.
 In 2001 the central city was the site of rioting, mixed with partying and racially motivated violence against European Americans in the Seattle Mardi Gras riot.
 Seattle along with other west coast cities experienced politically inspired confrontations and violence during the May Day marches in 2015.

-Seattle today is physically and demographically similar to the Seattle of the 1960s.
-It is still filled with single-family households, predominantly white with equal numbers of Asian and African Americans.
-The city is politically still largely progressive, with about half a million people.
-The city, or its setting, is still physically beautiful.
+Seattle today is physically similar to the Seattle of the 1960s, while the demographics have begun to shift over time.
+It is still filled with single-family households, with whites making up 64.9% of the population (down from a high of 91.6% in 1960), Asians 16.3%, two or more races 8.8%, Black 6.8%, and Hispanic 7.2%.
+The city is politically still largely progressive, with about three quarters of a million people.

 In 2023, Seattle became the first city in the United States to ban discrimination based on caste.